Canvas Accessibility FAQs

 When will this rule take effect?

-This rule goes into effect in two years from the start of the ruling (April 24, 2026).
-The task of ensuring that online courses meet the current accessibility standards will take time, however.
-The time to begin reviewing and improving course content is now.
+This rule goes into effect two years from the start of the ruling (April 24, 2026).
+The task of ensuring that online courses meet the current accessibility standards will take time, and we advise early attention to this work.

 Why is this important?